 The undeniable property that makes everything increase in quality

 What makes Leonardo DiCaprio such a good actor?
 Why is Roger Federer seen as possibly the greatest tennis player of all time?
 Why was J.K.
 Rowling able to write seven volumes of the Harry Potter saga?
 And how are some people able to read them all in one week?
+How can the Grand Masters of chess such as Magnus Carlsen make so many right moves during a chess game and how does one even become a Grand Master in chess.
 How could Rembrandt ever have painted the Night Watch?
 How could Shakespeare’s writing for his plays shape the English and western literature and how could physicists such as Einstein and Newton discover some of the greatest mysteries of the Universe?

 Well, if it wasn’t for the title, you probably wouldn’t have thought of one similarity between all of these people and achievements.
 But yes, Focus is undeniably the property that the answers to all of these questions have in common.
 A property that can be turned into a quality.
 This cannot only further be developed, but also help you to develop as a person.
 A positive feedback loop.
 And not only that.
 It can be a quality that brings quality and enhances your life and that of others.